(0) ITEMS IN BASKET | VIEW BASKET

 George Alfred Altass

 George Alfred Altass, Lieutenant 214210, TEM, Wiltshire Regiment attached to the 3rd Battalion, Monmouthshire Regiment.
-Killed in action on the 6th of August 1944 aged 25.
+Killed in action on the 6th of August 1944, aged 25.

-He had joined the Territorial Army and was called up when the war began and was commissioned as a 2nd Lieutenant in the Royal Artillery on the 25th of October 1941.
+He had joined the Territorial Army and was called up when the war began.
+He was commissioned as a 2nd Lieutenant in the Royal Artillery on the 25th of October 1941.
 He was promoted to Lieutenant on the 1st of October 1942 and transferred to the Wiltshire Regiment with the same rank on the 1st of April 1944 and was attached to the 3rd Battalion, Monmouthshire Regiment on the 6th of July 1944.
 He joined them while they were in a rest area at Coulombs in Normandy.

 The 3rd Battalion, Monmouthshire Regiment had landed in Normandy on the 14th of June 1944.
 They spent several weeks unsuccessfully attempting to break out of the bridgehead in the vicinity of Caen as part of Operations “Goodwood ” and “Bluecoat”.
 By early August, mounted on tanks from the Fife and Forfar Yeomanry, they had broken through the German defences and were in position around the village of Sourdeval on the Bas Perrier Ridge, but were surrounded on three sides.